-If yes, upload corrective action plan (CAP) addressing the material weakness or significant deficiency identified by the external audit.
+If yes, upload a corrective action plan (CAP) addressing the material weakness or significant deficiency identified by the external audit.

 Summary of Audit Results Available to Public

 The Marketplace has made a summary of the results from the independent financial and programmatic external audits available to the public.